opentofu/opentofu/TSC_SUMMARY.md

 #### Discussion

-- Christian – a lot of questions about CDK-TF,/// what is our policy on the tools built on top of Terraform.
+- Christian – a lot of questions about CDK-TF, what is our policy on the tools built on top of Terraform.
 Shall we fork?
 - Igor – what is the license of CDKTF?
 - Christian: MPL
 - Igor – we do not have time and resources to fork the CDKTF